Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 # y_train:    dict of dataframes of target data (time periods x countries) with a key for each region.
 # pop_train:  dict of dataframes of population data (time periods x countries) with a key for each region.

-# NB: x_train, y_train, and pop_train must be aligned to have the same missing values. pop_train is used for transforming the data (log per capita transformation).
+# NB: x_train, y_train, and pop_train must be aligned to have the same missing values; pop_train is used for transforming the data (log per capita transformation).
 ```

 ### Making predictions